agency-kit/notion-cms/README.md

 - [ ] automatic image optimization (unsplash images are massive by default)
 - [ ] plugin system for custom transformations?
 - [ ] minimal caching system (leverages api.AgencyKit.so)
+- [ ] virtual file system for use on clientSide?